ZeusLN/zeus/docs/Bounties.md

 Currently, the Zeus point of sale only works in tandem with the Square terminal API.
 We would like to expand support to Clover terminals.
 Check out the docs for the [Clover REST API](https://docs.clover.com/docs/making-rest-api-calls).

+## Accessibility fixes

+Payout: 1,000,000 sats (0.01 BTC)

+The fine folks over at the Bitcoin Design Community have detailed [an issue](https://github.com/ZeusLN/zeus/issues/1442) with our accessibility problems in Zeus.

 # Claimed Bounties

 ## Eclair support